albertllousas/dependency-inversion-principle-explained/readme.md

 - Overcomplicating/overengineering: People tend to create complicated architectures on top of that, but the pattern is really simple and powerful.
 - Misunderstanding: People misunderstand the pattern, and they just create abstractions for any component.
 Decoupling for the sake of decoupling has no sense.
+- Sense of code duplication: Objects models could be represented differently when used in use cases, the ones that come from database or the UI representation.

 ## Creating a simple architecture